-Another most important, but often overlooked, safety aspect is that of an opportunity for a thorough inspection.
+Another highly important, but often overlooked safety benefit of washing is that it provides an opportunity for a thorough inspection.
 While washing, one can carefully inspect the airframe for impact damage, degradation to seals and plastic components, loose fittings and fastenings and other potential problems.

 - A hose with fine spray nozzle